DyfanJones/llmjson/README.md

 ## Acknowledgments

 This package is a thin wrapper around the [llm_json](https://github.com/oramasearch/llm_json) Rust crate, which is itself a Rust port of the Python [json_repair](https://github.com/mangiucugna/json_repair) library by mangiucugna.

+## Code of Conduct

+Please note that the llmjson project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.